 oc -n $NAMESPACE get route grafana-route

-2. Once logged in go to Dashboards->Manage and expand the thanos-receiver group and you should see the cluster metrics dashboards.
+2. Once logged in go to Dashboards->Manage and expand the aro-thanos-af group and you should see the cluster metrics dashboards.
 Click on the Use Method / Cluster Dashboard and you should see metrics. \o/.

 Note: If it complains about a missing datasource run the following: oc annotate -n $NAMESPACE grafanadatasource aro-thanos-af-prometheus "retry=1"